Skip to main content

 Authority-Governed Assured Autonomy Rover Testbed

 A low-cost experimental platform for studying authority-governed autonomy in safety-critical robotic systems under contested conditions.
-Implements SATA trust evaluation, HMAA mission authority control, and CARA recovery enforcement in a dual-compute rover architecture (Raspberry Pi 5 + ESP32).
+The rover continuously evaluates how much it can trust each of its sensors, computes how much authority the autonomy software should have right now, and falls back to a safe state when trust collapses.
+All in a dual-compute architecture (Raspberry Pi 5 + ESP32).
 37 verified components, 76 electrical connections, 7 defined experiments.
 Platform cost under $500.

 SATA HMAA CARA Trusted Autonomy Sensor Spoofing ROS 2 Raspberry Pi 5 ESP32